EndPointCorp/end-point-blog/2020/07/02/random-strings-and-integers-that-actually-arent.html.md

 END $function$;
 ```

-Voila, short random-looking strings you can use for coupon codes, email confirmation tokens, whatever you need:
+Voilà, short random-looking strings you can use for coupon codes, email confirmation tokens, whatever you need:

 ```sql
 totesrandom=# SELECT int_to_string(feistel_crypt(1)), int_to_string(feistel_crypt(2)), int_to_string(feistel_crypt(3)), int_to_string(feistel_crypt(4));